princeseg/pswiki/migration/post.md

 title: Post Migration & Verification
 description: Configure and verify access to npm and pswiki
 published: true
-date: 2025-05-11T18:09:53.414Z
+date: 2025-05-11T18:21:36.661Z
 tags: configuration, migration, post migration, verification
 editor: markdown
 dateCreated: 2025-05-11T18:09:53.414Z
 ---

-# 🧪 Post-Migration Verification and Configuration
+## 🧪 Post-Migration Notice
+After migration, it is crucial to verify that the Production Server is fully operational and accessible before decommissioning the Test Server.
+This ensures service continuity, reduces the risk of downtime, and helps maintain high service quality during the transition.

-### ✅ 1.
-Verify Stacks and Containers in Portainer
+## ✅ Verify Stacks and Containers in Portainer

 > **ℹ️ NOTE**
 Portainer provides a web-based UI to visually inspect all Docker stacks, containers, volumes, and networks {.is-info}

-#### Steps
+### Steps

 1. Open a browser and go to your Server 2 IP and Portainer port (usually `9000` or `9443`):
    ```